 In all of our projects, the interaction between industry and academia is key.
 We aim to realise cost-effective R&D and ensure the effective and rapid transfer of technology from the laboratory to industrial practice.

 Drying is one of the most energy-consuming processes in the process industry

 Partnership with the Dutch drying community

-The cluster Drying and Dewatering works in close partnership with the Dutch working society on drying NWGD (Nederlandse Werkgroep Drogen) to realise the joint ambition of innovation in the area of drying technology in the Netherlands.
+Within our program Drying and Dewatering we work in close partnership with the Dutch working society on drying Nederlandse Werkgroep Drogen (NWGD).
+We have the joint ambition of innovating the area of drying technology in the Netherlands.
 NWGD stimulates the development and application of sustainable drying technology by connecting experts, amongst others via networking events.
-The partnership shows, for example, at the yearly NWGD symposium where updates of the ISPT research projects are presented to the NWGD community.
-For more information visit the NWGD-website.